Philippine Deposit Insurance Corporation: 2000s

-During the year, the PDIC laid the foundation for new initiatives aimed at invigorating the banking sector, particularly rural banks, through the Strengthening Program for Rural Banks funded at P5 billion and the support program, the Investor-Investee Helpdesk.
+During the year, the PDIC laid the foundation for new initiatives aimed at invigorating the banking sector, particularly rural banks, through the Strengthening Program for Rural Banks funded at ₱5 billion and the support program, the Investor-Investee Helpdesk.

 The PDIC adopted the Corporate Governance Code and implemented the Citizen's Charter.

-President Jose C. Nograles was elected to IADI's Executive Council.
+President Jose C. Nograles was elected to the Executive Council of International Association of Deposit Insurers.

+2020s

+Effective March 15, 2025, the maximum deposit insurance coverage provided by the PDIC has been increased from ₱500,000.00 to ₱1,000,000.00 per depositor per bank.
+The increase in the maximum deposit insurance coverage was approved by the PDIC Board of Directors to provide enhanced protection and more confidence for the depositing public.